Nuclear Chemist: Job Description, Career Requirements and Salary

 Salary Information and Employment Outlook

 The U.S. Bureau of Labor Statistics (BLS) groups nuclear chemists in with the larger career category of chemists.
-According to the BLS, the median annual income for all chemists was $69,760 as of May 2011.
-Job prospects for chemists in the years of 2010-2020 are projected to grow slowly, below the average for all industries (www.bls.gov).
-Some nuclear chemists may also teach at the postsecondary level, the BLS projects that positions will grow about as fast as average, and the median annual income for postsecondary chemistry teachers was $70,960 in 2011.
+According to the BLS, the mean annual income for all chemists was $77,740 as of May 2013.
+Job prospects for chemists in the years of 2012-2022 are projected to grow slowly, below the average for all industries (www.bls.gov).
+Some nuclear chemists may also teach at the postsecondary level; the BLS projects that positions in this field will grow faster than average, and the mean annual income for postsecondary chemistry teachers was $83,330 in 2013.

 Related to Nuclear Chemist: Job Description, Career Requirements and Salary